CI3LAB/CIVIL-6059-Mini-projects-Resources/project_1/README.md

 ### 1. Issues in Current Implementation

 - How to define the modules and relationships formally in our experimental environment based on the descriptions provided in the paper (https://www.sciencedirect.com/science/article/pii/S0926580523004004)
 - In the first example, both rooms should have an area of 20 square meters.
 However, since I did not consider the volume of the walls, their areas were reduced to 16 square meters.
-How to define this precisely remains a problem
+How to define the geometric feature precisely remains a problem
-- The current representation of the intial module in the example appears somewhat simple.
+- The current representation of the initial module in the example appears somewhat simple.
 How can we refine it by integrating the existing MiC floorplan (https://www.bd.gov.hk/en/resources/codes-and-references/modular-integrated-construction/mic_acceptedList.html)
 - Are their any prompt engineering approaches to improve the performance of LLMs (e.g., Chain-of-Thought prompting, which divides a complicated task into several simpler task and address a problem step by step)

 ### 2. What you can do